kevin211005/Software_For_Embedded_System/Final_project/README.md

 ```bash
 esm start
 ```
-- All enviroment is setted now.
+- All environment is setted now.
 - Construct this project by
 ```bash
 Make